zksecurity/stwo-book/src/air-development/static-lookups/index.md

 Readers who are unfamiliar with the concept of lookups can refer to the [Lookups](../../how-it-works/lookups.md) section for a quick introduction.
 ```

 An _interaction trace_ is a trace type that can express values that involve interaction between the prover and the verifier.
-A good example is lookups, where the LogUp values are determined by randomness provided by the verifier (e.g. in a LogUp fraction \\(\frac{1}{X-A}\\) where \\(A\\) is a lookup value, \\(X\\) is a random value).
+A good example is lookups, where the LogUp values are determined by randomness provided by the verifier (e.g. in a LogUp fraction $\frac{1}{X-A}$ where $A$ is a lookup value, $X$ is a random value).

 We will use this interaction trace to implement a static lookup, which is a lookup where the values that are being looked up are static, i.e. fixed regardless of the values of the original trace.
 Specifically, we will implement a **range-check AIR**, which checks that a certain value is within a given range.
 This is useful especially for proof systems like Stwo that use finite fields because it allows checking for underflow and overflow.

 A range-check checks that all values in a column are within a certain range.
 For example, as in [Figure 1](#fig-range-check), we can check that all values in the range-checked columns are between 0 and 3.
 We do this by first creating a multiplicity column that counts the number of times each value in the preprocessed trace appears in the range-checked columns.

 Then, we create two LogUp columns as part of the interaction trace.
 The first column contains in each row a fraction where the numerator is the multiplicity and the denominator is the random linear combination of the values in the range column.
-For example, for row 1, the fraction should be \\(\dfrac{2}{X-0}\\), where \\(X\\) is a random value.
+For example, for row 1, the fraction should be $\dfrac{2}{X-0}$, where $X$ is a random value.
 The second column contains batches of fractions where the denominator of each fraction is the random linear combination of the value in the range-checked column.
 Note that the numerator of each fraction is always -1, i.e. we apply a negation, because we want the sum of the first column to be equal to the sum of the second column.

 <figure id="fig-range-check" style="text-align: center;">
     <img src="./range-check.png" width="100%" />